manthanchauhan/online-portfolio/README.md

 4. Thank you text

 * Order of these sections should be changeable, except the "About" and "Call of Contact" section.
+* Since reads of portfolio will be multiple times greater than writes, we will store user portfolios as static files.
+    Which will increase write time but, will reduce load time by about 75%.